 Heat large sauce pan or dutch oven over medium high heat.
-Add olive oil onions and sliced mushrooms.
+Add olive oil and sliced mushrooms.
 Saute until the mushrooms have reached a nice rich color.
 Remove to bowl and set aside. (we like to add the mushrooms to a large bowl and just strain the gravy right over the mushrooms)

 Into the same pan, melt butter, add onions and garlic.
 Saute until onions are soft.
 Add the flour and cook until thick and bubbly and slightly brown in color.
 About 4-5 minutes.

 TASTE FOR SEASONING, more salt, more pepper?
 This can vary based on the sodium content of your stock.

 Strain over a mesh colander to remove the onions and garlic pieces (if desired).
-Add mushrooms to the gravy along with the sage.
+Add mushrooms back to the gravy along with the sage.
 Serve warm or store in a container for up to 3 days.
 Heat on stove top or in microwave before serving.

 Tips to make Easy Mushroom Gravy: